jamarphi/pen_engine/README.md

 pen::PixelBufferWidth() and pen::PixelBufferHeight() are used since the texels on the screen are in a different space, this way all of the pixels can be covered properly.

+When linking event listeners to the pixel buffer, the GUI event listeners will get overrided.
+To enable the GUI listeners again pass nullptr into the fiels.
+To link event listeners to the pixel buffer do:

+    Pen::SetPBEventListeners(bool (*onClickCallback)(pen::ui::Item*, int, int), bool (*onDragCallback)(pen::ui::Item*, double*, double*), bool (*onKeyCallback)(pen::ui::Item*, int, int));

 If you want to convert between screen and pixel buffer coordinates you can do:

     - pen::ScreenToPixel(float* x, float* y);